grodansparadis/can4vscp_odessa/docs/getting-started.md

   * A stable +9V - +28V DC power source.
   * A host computer with a serial or USB interface.

-The Accra module is powered from the CAN4VSCP bus.
+The Odessa module is powered from the CAN4VSCP bus.
 [This article](https://github.com/grodansparadis/vscp/wiki/Connecting-CAN4VSCP-devices-together) have information on how the bus is powered and set up.
 Follow it for a reliable setup.
-Don't forget the 120 ohm terminators at each end of the bus. <span class="underline">They are important\!</span> You can activate the on board terminator on the Accra module if it is located at one end of your bus.
+Don't forget the 120 ohm terminators at each end of the bus. <span class="underline">They are important\!</span> You can activate the on board terminator on the Odessa module if it is located at one end of your bus.

 When you power the module by inserting the RJ-45 cable the red LED on